-The idea is to knowing how the thing suits your tastes or preferences before you decide to pay for it, and it’s a usual practice in all parts of the world whether someone is buying apparels, gadgets or even cars.
+The idea is to know how the thing suits your tastes or preferences before you decide to pay for it, and it’s a usual practice in all parts of the world whether someone is buying apparel, gadgets, or even cars.
 For this, test driving plays a vital role in making a car-buying decision as it gives you an idea of how the vehicle operates, and whether it suits your needs perfectly or not.

-Unfortunately however, the concept of test-driving a car is something that’s still in its infancy as far as our market is concerned.
-Although in recent times, few automakers have started to offer test-drives for their newly launched vehicles but still they don’t serve the true purpose of test driving a car and that’s exactly what we are going to discuss in this article.
+Unfortunately, however, the concept of test-driving a car is something that’s still in its infancy as far as our market is concerned.
+Although in recent times, a few automakers have started to offer test drives for their newly launched vehicles but still they don’t serve the true purpose of test driving a car and that’s exactly what we are going to discuss in this article.

 Test Driving- What Should You Check?

-Test driving isn’t about just sitting in the car & drive, there are certain things you would want to look for in your next new car.
+Test driving isn’t about just sitting in the car & driving, there are certain things you would want to look for in your next new car.

-Observe: First thing is to observe the built quality of the car.
+Observe: The first thing is to observe the built quality of the car.
 How is the paint finish, are there any uneven gaps between panels?
-Close the hood, door & trunk and see they give a satisfying clunk or are there any rattles?
+Close the hood, door & trunk and see if they give a satisfying clunk or if are there any rattles.
 Look for basics such as bonnet & trunk insulations, are wiring & harnesses properly covered or can you see them hanging around?
 Do look out for welds & how the joints are held together.

 Step Inside: Then you should get into the car and adjust the seat according to your height & driving position.
 Take a good look around before you set off.
 How is the visibility through the rear windscreen?
 Can you see comfortably over your shoulder into your blind spot?
 Are the front pillars likely to obstruct your view at junctions?